<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to remove and replace LCD screen in IBM ThinkPad T43p laptop</title>
+Comments on: How to replace screen on IBM ThinkPad T43p </title>

-<atom:link href="http://www.insidemylaptop.com/remove-replace-lcd-screen-ibm-thinkpad-t43p-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/remove-replace-lcd-screen-ibm-thinkpad-t43p-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>